-A Single Tear is a first-hand recording, an eye witness account, of the perverse and cruel people and events he and his nation experienced at the hands of the Chinese Communist Party (CCP) regime.
-He believed that so many Chinese people were still very reluctant to acknowledge these harrowing events, were still afraid to face them, challenge, or criticize them.
+A Single Tear is a first-hand recording, an eyewitness account, of the perverse and cruel people and events he and his nation experienced at the hands of the Chinese Communist Party (CCP) regime.
+He believed that so many Chinese people were still very reluctant to acknowledge these harrowing events, and were still afraid to face them, challenge, or criticize them.

 A Single Tear is really a cry from the heart at the ocean of tears shed by the Chinese people under the tyranny of the communist regime.
-His stand, his lone struggle and victory over the communist yoke, is a call to action for the oppressed Chinese people to never be afraid and never give up.
+His stand, his lone struggle, and his victory over the communist yoke are a call to action for the oppressed Chinese people to never be afraid and never give up.
 Even if you stand up alone you can win.

 The Chinese Communist Party knew that the publishing of this one book was their doom